 A: The good news: You can send your script to me up to five days in advance of our appointment.
 That means you can tweak and polish until the last minute!

 The bad news: Because I read each script on my own, I can only read so many in a day.
 Demand has been great, and as a result I’m booked months in advance when it comes to consultations on full scripts.

 The hopeful news: Once you’re on the calendar, you can get on the waiting list for an earlier spot.
 If someone postpones an appointment, it goes to you!
-(Please make sure you’re script is finished before getting on the waiting list).
+(Please make sure your script is finished before getting on the waiting list).
 I’ve also created one RUSH spot per week.
 As this is outside of my usual consulting hours, I have to charge more for it.

 I also suggest booking appointments in advance in order to give yourself deadlines for your first draft or rewrite.

 Please note: there isn’t a long wait for story consultation, pitch consultation or short script consultation.

 Q: Does my feature script have to be 120 pages or less?